bernisschow/CS3244-Fraud-Detection-in-Electricity-and-Gas-Consumption/README.md

 2. cleaned_data: cleaned data after EDA
 3. transformed_data: finalised dataset after feature engineering, including train & test data
 4. smote_train_data: resampled train data after splitting into 5 folds

+## Data dictionary
+You may refer to data dictionary for descriptions of each variable of our final_dataset, which is kept in finalised_dataset/transformed_data/final_dataset.csv